Legal Entity Identifier (LEI)

 Obligatory for investing business undertakings and legal entities

 Go the website of the Dutch Chamber of Commerce and apply for your LEI.
 Bear in mind that the Dutch Chamber of Commerce will charge a fee for issuing your LEI.
-It takes an average of 10 working days after receipt of your payment for you to receive your LEI by email.
-You do not need to inform us of your LEI.
-We shall retrieve it automatically from the Dutch Chamber of Commerce.
+Your advisor will ask you to send your LEI-code when you open an investment account.

 What can you do if you are not registered with the Dutch Chamber of Commerce?

-If you trade on behalf of a legal entity that is not registered with the Dutch Chamber of Commerce, you can request an LEI from GLEIF ’s website.
-ABN AMRO regrets that it is impossible to do this through a Dutch organisation.
+If you trade on behalf of a legal entity that is not registered with the Dutch Chamber of Commerce, you can request an LEI from GLEIF’s website.

-Yes, all legal entities owning shares or derivatives, such as foundations, churches, trusts and informal associations, must apply for an LEI.
+Yes, all legal entities, such as foundations, churches, trusts and informal associations, owning shares or derivatives, must have a LEI.

 ABN AMRO pairs all buy and sell investment orders with the LEI and passes this information on to the regulators.

-No, the regulators take the view that if you want to execute investment transactions after 3 January 2018, you must have an LEI.
+No, the regulators take the view that if you want to execute investment transactions, you must have an LEI.

 No, ABN AMRO is not allowed to do that.